Olivki/epubby/README.md

   saving, but at the moment `collection` is no exposed in any way to the user.
 - When creating the virtual file system for the `Epub` instance, the attributes of the files from the original epub file are currently not copied over.
-- Only one root file is supported at the moment, the system will not panic if there are multiple `rootfile` entries, but only the *first* `rootfile` element with a `media-type` of `application/oebps-package+xml` will be used as the "root" of the returned `Epub` instance, all others will simply be ignored.
-If no such `rootfile` exists then the reading will fail.
-Proper support for multiple `rootfile` elements is not planned, and will most likely not happen.
+- The system only supports using one `rootfile` element as the actual source of info for an `Epub` at the moment.
+The element needs to have a `media-type` value of `application/oebps-package+xml`.